 - Lit. goes

 - Lit. purpose, and to make a single purpose (plan) and to give

 Babylon Is Fallen

-Rejoice over her, O heaven; and rejoice all you saints, apostles, and prophets; for God has brought against her the judgment that she brought against you.”12
+20 (Rejoice over her, O heaven; and rejoice all you saints and apostles and prophets; for God has judged her just as she judged you!21)

-21 Then a strong angel picked up a stone—it looked like a great millstone—and he threw it into the sea, saying, “Thus shall Babylon, the great city, be thrown down with sudden force, never to be found again.
-22 And the sound of harpists, musicians, flute-players, and trumpeters will never be heard in you again; no tradesman plying any trade will ever be found in you again; the sound of a mill will never be heard in you again; 23 the light of a lamp will never shine in you again; and the voice of a bridegroom and his bride will never be heard in you again.
-For your merchants were the great men of the earth, for3 all the nations were deceived by your sorcery; 24 and in her was found the blood of prophets and saints, and the blood of all who were brutally slain upon the earth.”
+21 Then a strong angel picked up a stone—it looked like a great millstone—and he threw it into the sea, saying, “Thus shall Babylon, the great city, be thrown down with sudden violence, 22 never again to be found.
+22 And the sound of harpists and musicians and flautists and trumpeters will never again be heard in you; and no tradesman plying any trade will ever again be found in you; and the sound of a mill will never again be heard in you; 23 and the light of a lamp will never again shine in you; and the voice of a bridegroom and his bride will never again be heard in you, because your merchants were the great men of the earth, because23 all the nations were deceived by your sorcery.
+24 And in her was found the blood of prophets and saints, and of all who were slain upon the earth.

 - Some mss fallen